-Display messages Possible causes/consequences and > Solutions 120 km/h!
-Maximum Speed Exceeded You have exceeded the maximum permitted speed (specific countries only).
-Drive more slowly.
-Cruise Control Inopera- tive Cruise control is malfunctioning.
+Display messages Possible causes/consequences and > Solutions Cruise Control Inopera- tive Cruise control is malfunctioning.
 Visit a qualified specialist workshop.
 Off Cruise control has been deactivated.
-If a warning tone also sounds, this means cruise control has deactivated itself automatically (\rightarrow page 151).
+If a warning tone also sounds, this means cruise control has deactivated itself automatically (\rightarrow page 147).
 (5) Cruise control cannot be activated as not all activation conditions have been met.
-Observe the activation conditions of cruise control (→ page 151).
+Observe the activation conditions of cruise control (→ page 148).
 Active Distance Assist Inoperative Active Distance Assist DISTRONIC is malfunctioning.
 Other driving systems and driving safety systems may also be malfunctioning.
 Visit a qualified specialist workshop.
 Active Distance Assist Currently Unavailable See Operator's Manual Active Distance Assist DISTRONIC is temporarily unavailable.
-The ambient conditions are outside the system limits (→ page 152).
-Drive on.
-When the ambient conditions are within the system limits, the system will be available again.
+The ambient conditions are outside the system limits (→ page 150). > Stop in accordance with the traffic conditions > Restart the engine When the ambient conditions are within the system limits, the system will be available again.

 Display messages Possible causes/consequences and > Solutions Currently Unavailable Camera Dirty The camera view is restricted.
 Possible causes: Dirt on the windshield in the camera's field of vision Heavy precipitation or fog Driving systems and driving safety systems may be malfunctioning or temporarily unavailable.
 When the causes have been eliminated, the driving systems and driving safety systems will be available again.
 If the display message does not disappear: Stop in accordance with the traffic conditions.
 Clean the windshield.
 If necessary, consult a qualified specialist workshop.
-OFF The radar sensor system is malfunctioning.
-Possible causes: Dirt on the sensors Heavy precipitation Extended country driving without other traffic, e.g. in the desert Currently Unavailable Radar Sensors Dirty The following systems may be affected: Active Distance Assist DISTRONIC (→ page 152) Blind Spot Assist (→ page 157) Active Brake Assist (→ page 148) Driving systems and driving safety systems may be malfunctioning or temporarily unavailable.
+OFF Currently Unavailable Radar Sensors Dirty The radar sensor system is malfunctioning.
+Possible causes: Dirt on the sensors Heavy precipitation Extended country driving without other traffic, e.g. in the desert The following systems may be affected: Active Distance Assist DISTRONIC (→ page 150) Blind Spot Assist (→ page 156) Active Brake Assist (→ page 145) Driving systems and driving safety systems may be malfunctioning or temporarily unavailable.
 When the causes have been eliminated, the driving systems and driving safety systems will be available again.
 If the display message does not disappear: Stop in accordance with the traffic conditions.
-Clean all sensors (→ page 195).
+Clean all sensors (→ page 189).
 Restart the engine.
 If necessary, consult a qualified specialist workshop.
-Active Distance Assist Now Available Active Distance Assist DISTRONIC is operational again and can be activated (\rightarrow page 153).
-HOLD The HOLD function has been deactivated because the vehicle is slipping or an activation condition has not been met. > Reactivate the HOLD function later on or check the HOLD function's activation conditions (→ page 154).
-Blind Spot Assist Inoper- ative Blind Spot Assist is malfunctioning (→ page 157). ▶ Visit a qualified specialist workshop.
+Active Distance Assist Now Available Active Distance Assist DISTRONIC is operational again and can be activated (\rightarrow page 152).
+HOLD The HOLD function has been deactivated because the vehicle is slipping or an activation condition has not been met. ▶ Reactivate the HOLD function later on or check the HOLD function's activation conditions (→ page 153).
+Blind Spot Assist Inoper- ative Blind Spot Assist is malfunctioning (→ page 156). ▶ Visit a qualified specialist workshop.
 Blind Spot Assist Trailer Not Monitored When you establish an electrical connection with the trailer, Blind Spot Assist will remain available but the area beside the trailer will not be monitored.
-The function of Blind Spot Assist may be restricted as a result (\rightarrow page 157).
+The function of Blind Spot Assist may be restricted as a result (\rightarrow page 156).